Top 17 Questions About Qbanks for PA-Cs & the PANRE

 It’s the PA recertification exam, which can be taken in your final 2 years of certification (years 9 and 10) and must be taken by the end of your 10th certification year.
 The PANRE is shorter than the PANCE, with 240 multiple-choice questions administered in four blocks of 60 questions.
 You have 60 minutes to complete each block.

 At this time, the traditional PANRE is the only option for recertification.
-The NCCPA is completing the Alternative to PANRE pilot in December 2020 and is no longer taking applicants.
+The NCCPA completed the Alternative to PANRE pilot in December 2020.

 Should I use a Qbank to study for the PANRE?